AydinHassan/js-app-sst-circleday/README.md

 # Serverless Hello World Example

-This is a simple example of an app utilizing [sst](https://ion.sst.dev/docs/) to create a serverless function with AWS Lambda to show how to build javascript app-backends for Shopware.
+This is a simple example of a Shopware app-backend utilizing the [app-sdk-js](https://github.com/shopware/app-sdk-js/) and [sst](https://ion.sst.dev/docs/) to create a serverless function with AWS Lambda and DynamoDB showcasing how to build javascript app-backends for Shopware including cost efficient infrastructure.

 ## Why sst?